SciML/ModelingToolkit.jl/docs/src/basics/Composition.md

 Model inheritance can be done in two ways: implicitly or explicitly.
-First, one can use the `extend` function to extend a base model with another set of equations, states, and parameters.
+First, one can use the `extend` function to extend a base model with another set of equations, unknowns, and parameters.
 An example can be found in the [acausal components tutorial](@ref acausal).

 The explicit way is to shadow variables with equality expressions.
 For example, let's assume we have three separate systems which we want to compose to a single one.
-This is how one could explicitly forward all states and parameters to the higher level system:
+This is how one could explicitly forward all unknowns and parameters to the higher level system:

 ```@example compose